Lazar BVT: Mobility

 The V-shaped hull and special drive train construction affords excellent mobility in mud pit situations, over deep trenches, icy and slippery surfaces as well as inclines smaller than 50 degrees.
 Each wheel and tire has centrally controlled pressure and is created in such a way as to be useful even if the tires are completely destroyed (run flat inserts); the quick lock mechanism allows for fast replacement.
 The 440 HP engine provides good acceleration but low speed over treacherous terrain, a standardized mechanical transmission allows for direct control.
 Steering and suspension both are primarily hydraulic and both have mechanical backups.
 Brakes are dual circuited pneumatics and have an on-off ABS switch in the cab.
 The range is 600 km and the top speed is 90 km/h.
 Wheel configuration is independent and allows fording to 1.5 meters deep and trench hopping at 2m of depth.

 Ordnance

-The thing which stands out about the Lazar is the open side system which allows troops inside to use their own personal weapons (40mm grenade launchers, assault rifles etc.) to engage the enemy or help locate threats in a 360 degree area.
-Of course, in addition to this open concept system there are a variety of turrets, cupolas and other weapons systems depending on budget and application of vehicle.
+The thing which stands out about the Lazar is the open side system which allows troops inside to use their own personal weapons (40 mm grenade launchers, assault rifles etc.) to engage the enemy or help locate threats in a 360-degree area.
+Of course, in addition to this open-concept system, there are a variety of turrets, cupolas and other weapons systems depending on budget and application of vehicle.